Camping At Alvord Desert & Alvord Hot Springs

 • Did you know you can get 100 extra karma points for bringing out your trash out?
 Seriously, pack whatever you bring in back out and let’s leave Alvord Desert the way we found it.
 There is often an issue at the Frog Spring entrance with trash and human feces, please don’t be that person.
 There’s a bin and bathroom too!

-The tent and car on the Alvord Desert after sunset.
+A tent and a white car on the Alvord Desert after sunset.

 • There’s limited/no phone signal out here so get whatever info you need prior to getting out here and enjoy your digital detox.

 • Look up if there are fires in the area.
-We came in July and there was one nearby which clouded the Steens in the morning.
-It made for a cool look as it seemed the desert was never-ending but of course, this could be disappointing to others, and the smokiness in the air wasn’t the greatest either.
+The time we came in July, there was one nearby which clouded the Steens in the morning.

-• And speaking of fires, usually, no campfires are allowed July-September.
+• Speaking of fires, usually, no campfires are allowed from July to September.

-• Burns and Fields both have gas stations, fill up before you head out here.
+• The towns of Burns and Fields both have gas stations.
+Fill up before you head out here.

 • Field’s Station Milkshakes are all the rage, and the hype is REAL.
 It will be the best milkshake you’ve ever put in your mouth.
 They are the thickest, creamiest, and tastiest milkshakes in the State.
 You deserve one after a night (or a few) in the desert.